-- You have to register your business with the Revenue Commissioners and you must pay PRSI for any staff you employ. - ♦ If your annual turnover is above a certain level (currently €25,394) you will also have to register for VAT. - You will have to observe Health and Safety legislation.
-If you are involved in making or selling food or drinks, transport and broadcasting, you will need a licence or permit.
+- You have to register your business with the Revenue Commissioners and you must pay PRSI for any staff you employ. - If your annual turnover is above a certain level you will also have to register for VAT. - You will have to observe Health and Safety legislation.
+If you are involved

-- you will have to comply with environmental health legislation.
-Your workplace must be a safe place for your staff and customers and any other visitors. - If you are going to employ people, you must observe the employment legislation and you will have to give staff Contracts of Employment. - ♦ For some businesses, especially in
+- in making or selling food or drinks, you will have to comply with environmental health legislation.
+Your workplace must be a safe place for your staff and customers and any other visitors. - If you are going to employ people, you must observe the employment legislation and you will have to give staff Contracts of Employment.